 Each time you rack up a new success, your self-confidence increases.
 As we tirelessly profess at Gotivation, self-confidence is one of the most important factors in making lasting change.

-Just knowing what your strengths are brings another interesting plus: recognizing the support you need to reach your goal becomes exceedingly clear.
+Simple awareness of your strengths brings another interesting plus: recognizing the support you need to reach your goal becomes exceedingly clear.
 For example, if you’re a hard worker but really struggle with details, guess what?
 There’s undoubtedly a coach, training program, or app that can handle the details for you.

 Lastly (and not to be minimized over the past few years), those who stop focusing on their weaknesses are less stressed, more content, and lead happier lives.